crypdick/isomerase.github.io/_posts/2024-02-05-LLM-gathering.md

 ### What is my need?
 Why am I the one planning this event?

 # Who is the event for?
-- *What are their needs in this specific moment?*
-- *Which need will this gathering address?*

 # Pop-up rules